The Regulation framework for our Daysoft contact lenses.

 MHRA (Medical and Healthcare products Regulatory Agency)

-Our Notified Body, SGS UK Ltd, are also strictly governed and assessed by the MHRA which is an executive department of the Department of Health in the UK.
+Our Notified Body, SGS is also strictly governed and assessed by the MHRA which is an executive department of the Department of Health in the UK.

 The MHRA operate under the guidelines and recommendations of the EU Commission.